 I’ve met quite a few people who have done a home exchange with someone in Mexico and ended up in a terrific house.
 Others have used a house sitting service and ended up taking care of someone’s cats and plants for weeks in exchange for a place to stay.

 If that sounds too daunting, however, at least look into sticking around for a while in a house or apartment instead of a hotel.
 Especially if there’s a group or family, this can be a lot more economical if you’re there for more than a couple nights and it will give you much more space.
 Plus you’re more likely to be living like a local, in a real neighborhood, instead of being in the heart of the tourist or business zone.
-All the usual players like Airbnb and Vrbo have plenty to pick from in places that get more than a smattering of visitors.
+All the usual players like Airbnb and Vrbo have plenty to pick from in Mexican locations that get more than a smattering of visitors.

 Take Your Time: Slow Travel in Mexico

-The expense item people complain about more than any here is the cost of buses from one city to another.
-Those buses are very nice and comfortable, with Wi-Fi (sometimes) bathrooms, climate control, and plenty of legroom, and charging outlets on the newer buses.
+The Mexico travel expense item people complain about more than any here is the cost of buses from one city to another.
+Those buses are very nice and comfortable, with Wi-Fi (sometimes), bathrooms, climate control, and plenty of legroom, and charging outlets on the newer buses.
 The top companies give you a snack and something to drink as well.

 All that comes with a price: you can easily pay $5 to $10 per hour of travel depending on company and service class.
 If you’re on the move every day or two, that can bust your budget in a hurry.
 It’s best to go somewhere for a week or more, move on to the next place, repeat.
 It’s silly to make the long trek to isolated Real de Catorce and then leave a day or two later anyway.
 Savor the destination.

 If you have a base, this is a good country to explore by rental car.
 Roads are in good shape and most highways have decent signage.
 Alamo, Avis, Hertz, and the other usual players have some great rental deals all over Mexico.
 At times I’ve paid less than $10 a day for a rental car, though you’ll have to pony up for liability insurance at $12 to 15 per day if it’s not explicitly included.
 Again, if you have a few people, this is easy to fit into the budget and it will save a lot of time and bus fares.
 I usually start with Kayak and then branch out from there: sometimes it’s better to book direct and even pre-pay if there’s a price advantage.

 There are a lot of Mexican airlines now, so sometimes a flight can be cheaper than a bus, especially from Mexico City or Tijuana.
-Interjet is the best of the cheaper ones, with Volaris and Aeromar are still around, with a smattering of others that are regional.
+Interjet went bust during the pandemic, unfortunately, but Volaris and Aeromar are still around, with a smattering of others that are regional.
 Aerobus is the Spirit Air of Mexico, so you have to factor in lots of extra charges and annoyances, but the base prices are as cheap as a bus, living up to their name for light packers.